younginnovations/problem-statements/log-processor/readme.md

 #### Problem

 You need to write code that reads the given [log](example.log) [files](example1.log) (passed as an argument from cli), processes its content and provides a summary of the logs, as shown in the 'output' section below.
-The code should accept any number of log files in the command line.
+The code should accept any number of log files from the command line.
 The code should be written in any one of the following programming languages: node, python, php, golang.

 The filename should be: process.php, process.py, process.js or process.go depending upon the language you choose.